Enhancing MR Image Segmentation with Realistic Adversarial Data Augmentation: Experiments Settings

 The cardiac dataset is provided by The Automated Cardiac Diagnosis Challenge (ACDC)~\citep{Bernard_2018_ACDC}~\footnote{\url{https://www.creatis.insa-lyon.fr/Challenge/acdc/databases.html}}, which is a public dataset for cardiac MR image segmentation.
 The left ventricular cavity (LV), the left ventricular myocardium (MYO), and the right ventricular cavity (RV) in end-diastolic and end-systolic frames were manually labeled by experts.
 The original in-plane pixel spacing ranges from $1.37 \times 1.37\; mm^2$ to $1.68 \times 1.68\; mm^2$.

 We preprocessed images to have the same in-plane pixel spacing:$1.37 \times 1.37\; mm^2$, following~\citet{Chaitanya_2019_IPMI}.
 After that, all images were centrally cropped to $192 \times 192$ in order to save computational cost.
-We used the same data setting as in \citet{Chaitanya_2019_IPMI}, splitting the dataset (100 subjects in total) into 4 subsets: an unlabeled set for semi-supervised learning ($M$=25), a validation set (5 subjects) and a test set (20 subjects).
-We selected $N$ subjects from the rest to form a small labelled set, simulating a low-data learning regime.
-Specifically, we evaluated one-shot learning ($N$=1) and three-shot learning ($N$=3) in both supervised (using the labelled set only) and semi-supervised (using both labelled and unlabelled sets) settings.
-We trained the network for five times, each time with a different, randomly selected labeled set, and reported the mean performance.
+We used the same data setting as in \citet{Chaitanya_2019_IPMI}, splitting the dataset (100 subjects in total) into 4 subsets: an unlabeled set for semi-supervised learning ($M$=25), a validation set (5 subjects) and a test set (20 subjects). \revise{The rest 50 subjects were used as the labeled training pool.} We selected $N$ subjects from the rest to form a labeled set for training, simulating a low-data learning regime.
+Specifically, we evaluated one-shot learning ($N$=1) and three-shot learning ($N$=3) in both supervised (using the labeled set only) and semi-supervised (using both labeled and unlabeled sets) settings. \revise{We also trained the segmentation with different numbers of labeled subjects from the pool (N=10, N=25) to test the performance improvements against different settings.
+In all settings, we trained the network for five times, each time with a different, randomly selected labeled set to alleviate the dataset selection bias, and reported the mean performance.}